 We conduct our business in various currencies, primarily in U.S. and Australian dollars.
-At September 30, 2008, we had not established a foreign currency hedging program.
-Net foreign exchange gains during the three months ended September 30, 2008 were \$408,000 compared with net foreign exchange losses of \$104,000 during the three months ended September 30, 2007.
+At December 31, 2008, we had not established a foreign currency hedging program.
+Net foreign exchange gains during the six months ended December 31, 2008 were \$557,000 compared with net foreign exchange losses of \$99,000 during the six months ended December 31, 2007.
 Foreign exchange gains and losses occur upon consolidation of MEPL, which uses U.S. dollars as its functional currency and also engages in transactions in foreign currencies.
 MEPL's accounts are denominated in Australian dollars.
-Translation of MEPL's financial statements into U.S. dollars did not have a material impact on our financial position however exchange rates are volatile in the current market resulting from the global financial crisis.
+Translation of MEPL's financial statements into U.S. dollars did not have a material impact on our financial position.
+However, exchange rates are volatile in the current market resulting from the global financial crisis and there is a possibility that foreign exchange gains/losses may have a material impact in future periods.